 I am limiting this article to BMW motorcycles with one or two cylinders and a points system.
-The later bikes with electronic ignition will have safeguards to observe that aren’t mentioned here.
+The later bikes with electronic ignition require safeguards to observe.

-The /2 magneto has spark gap at the point where the spark plug wires attach to the coil.
-That is to protect the coil by safely giving the spark a safe place to go to ground that is outside of the coil itself.
+The /2 magneto has a spark gap at the point where the spark plug wires attach to the coil.
+That is to protect the coil by safely giving the spark a safe place to go to the ground outside the coil itself.
 Unless you have tested it, don’t trust that system.
-It may be set up poorly, or not at all.
-By “not trusting it” I mean don’t test the spark with the plug off of the head.
-Make sure that it can go to ground.
+It may be set up poorly or not at all.
+By “not trusting it,” I mean I don’t test the spark with the plug off the head.
+Make sure that the spark can go to the ground.

 This testing works much better in a dark place so that you can easily see the spark color.
 Remove all spark plugs so that the engine turns easily.
 Attach both spark plugs to the spark plug caps.
-This is very important if the bike has the original type metal covered caps.
+This is very important if the bike has the original metal-covered caps.

 You should see a spark jump across the plug gap.
 If not, it may be a bad plug, so make sure that your plugs are good.
 The spark color is very important.
 A good spark will show up as blue/purple.
 If you see a red/yellow spark, that probably won’t run the engine.

-The plugs are in open air and aren’t under compression, so the spark requirement for it to jump across the plug isn’t challenging.
-It is possible for it to spark well out in the open, but not under compression.
-This result is called a false positive, as it is encouraging, but still, things may not work.
-If this spark test shows no spark or a wrong color, that is a real test.
+The plugs are in the open air and aren’t under compression, so the spark requirement for it to jump across the plug isn’t challenging.
+It is possible for it to spark well in the open but not under compression.
+This result is called a false positive, as it is encouraging, but things may not work.
+If this spark test shows no spark or the wrong color, that is a real test.
 Trust that negative result.

-In an emergency out on the road, a simple way to cheat this issue of a poor spark is to reduce the spark gap down to about .010 thousandths of an inch.
+n an emergency on the road, a simple way to cheat this issue of a poor spark is to reduce the spark gap to about .010 thousandths of an inch.
 The bike will run, but it may foul easily if you leave it that way and think that you have fixed something.
-It is a way to get home, or to a place to attend to the poorly working ignition system.
+It is a way to get home or to a place to attend to the poorly working ignition system.